 An aerospace engineering career is often related to national defense and demands a security clearance, which keeps jobs in the United States.
 As policies on noise pollution and better fuel efficiency continue to increase, there will be a rising demand for aerospace engineers.
 In addition, as governments refocus their space exploration efforts, private companies outside of standard space agencies are taking a leadership role in space exploration, which will expand opportunities for an aerospace engineering career.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
 Check the handbook for information on the outlook for an aerospace engineering career.

 Employers that have hired Florida Tech graduates include: